 Types of Online Project Management Software Industry

-- Simple: A simple project management software may have fewer features that cover basic functionality, but this does not make them inferior, and may in fact be all that is needed by startups or small- to -medium-sized businesses.
+- Simple: A simple project management software may have fewer features that cover basic functionality, but this does not make them inferior, and may, in fact, be all that is needed by startups or small- to -medium-sized businesses.
 Features included in this type of software are task management, team collaboration, learning materials, email integration, and file management.

-- Comprehensive: A comprehensive type has more features that cover core project management functionality such as scheduling, resource management, and financial management on top of a more advanced task management feature.
+- Comprehensive: A comprehensive type has more features that cover core project management functions such as scheduling, resource management, and financial management on top of a more advanced task management feature.
 Using this type of software is also more expensive.
 However, it provides more accurate estimates, better control on dependencies, and real-time progress tracking.
 It is also more complex to use and require more time from its users.
 Larger organizations and project teams prefer them, especially for more complex projects.

 Project Management Software Features to Consider